-INGR1D2 - INvestigating Genetic Risk for type 1 Diabetes (2) - is a study that aims to determine the percentage of children with genetic markers that put them at increased risk of developing type 1 diabetes.
-All maternity units in the North East North Cumbria and one maternity unit in Cambridge are offering parents the chance to involve their babies in this important study.
+INGR1D2 - INvestigating Genetic Risk for type 1 Diabetes (2) - is an important study that aims to identify children with genetic markers that put them at increased risk of developing type 1 diabetes.
+All maternity units in the North East North Cumbria, and several maternity units in the East of England (including Cambridge), are offering parents the chance to involve their babies in this important study.
+To date, over 30,000 babies in the UK have contributed this study which is looking at how we might prevent type 1 diabetes in the future.
+Click here to find out if your maternity unit is taking part.

-Please click the video below to find out more about INGR1D2 and what it involves.
+Please click the video below to find out more about INGR1D2 and see what it involves.

-Infants who take part in the study are genetically tested using blood spots which are routinely collected by the NHS as part of the newborn blood spot test (the 'heel prick' test) taken a few days after birth.
-No additional blood sample is taken.
+Infants who take part in the INGR1D2 study are genetically tested using blood spots which are collected by the NHS as part of the newborn blood spot test (the 'heel prick' test) taken a few days after birth.
+This means no additional blood sample needs to be taken.
 Please ask your midwife about the blood spot test if you would like to know more about it.
+Babies identified as having the genes that make them more likely to develop Type 1 diabetes are offered the option to take part in a Type 1 Diabetes prevention research study called AVANT1A (see this page for more information about AVANT1A).

-Cilck here to find answers to some of the most frequently asked questions about INGR1D2.
-More detailed information on what the study involves can be found on the study's Participant Information Sheet .
+There are eligibility criteria that must be met before a baby can take part in INGR1D2 (see below for details).
+Click here to find answers to some of the most frequently asked questions about INGR1D2.
+More detailed information on what the study involves can be found on the INGR1D2 Participant Information Sheet .

-You are eligible to take part in the INGR1D2 study if:
+You are eligible for your baby to take part in the INGR1D2 study if:

 You are over 18 weeks of pregnancy